Hooded falcon, Qatar

 Social media

 There are strict privacy laws in Qatar.
-Posting material (including videos and photographs) online that appear to insult, slander or are culturally insensitive, may be considered a crime.
+Posting messages, videos or photos that appear to insult or slander people, or are culturally insensitive, may be considered a crime.
 Individuals have been detained, prosecuted and convicted for posting this type of material.

 Financial crimes